Toronto: Topography

-The city is mostly flat or gentle hills and the land gently slopes upward away from the lake.
+The city is mostly flat or gentle hills, and the land gently slopes upward away from the lake.
 The flat land is interrupted by the Toronto ravine system, which is cut by numerous creeks and rivers of the Toronto waterway system, most notably the Humber River in the west end, the Don River east of downtown (these two rivers flanking and defining the Toronto Harbour), and the Rouge River at the city's eastern limits.
-Most of the ravines and valley lands in Toronto today are parklands, and recreational trails are laid out along the ravines and valleys.
+Most of the ravines and valley lands in Toronto today are parklands and recreational trails are laid out along the ravines and valleys.
 The original town was laid out in a grid plan on the flat plain north of the harbour, and this plan was extended outwards as the city grew.
 The width and depth of several of the ravines and valleys are such that several grid streets, such as Finch Avenue, Leslie Street, Lawrence Avenue, and St. Clair Avenue, terminate on one side of a ravine or valley and continue on the other side.
 Toronto has many bridges spanning the ravines.
-Large bridges such as the Prince Edward Viaduct were built to span wide river valleys.
+Large bridges such as the Prince Edward Viaduct were built to span broad river valleys.

 Despite its deep ravines, Toronto is not remarkably hilly, but its elevation does increase steadily away from the lake.
 Elevation differences range from 76.5 m above sea level at the Lake Ontario shore to 209 m above sea level near the York University grounds in the city's north end at the intersection of Keele Street and Steeles Avenue.
-There are occasional hilly areas; in particular, midtown Toronto has a number of sharply sloping hills.
+There are occasional hilly areas; in particular, midtown Toronto, as well as the Silverthorn and Fairbank neighbourhoods, have several sharply sloping hills.
 Lake Ontario remains occasionally visible from the peaks of these ridges as far north as Eglinton Avenue, 7 to 8 km inland.